kimbring2/DeepSoccer/README.md

 After launching a RViz, you can control of each wheel and roller using dialog box.

 # Gazebo test for Jetbot soccer version
-After checking a Jetbot soccer version at RViz, try to control it at Gazebo simulation.
+After checking operation of each part at RViz, try to control it in Gazebo simulation.

 ```
 roslaunch jetbot_gazebo main_soccer.launch